Porto Canal

 Porto Canal is a Portuguese pay television channel broadcasting from northern Portugal based in Matosinhos.
-Launched on 29 September 2006, it replaced former NTV (from Porto TV, based in Vila Nova de Gaia) which transformed into RTPN, Radiotelevisão Portuguesa's news channel.
+Launched on 29 September 2006, it serves a spiritual successor of NTV (from Porto TV, based in Vila Nova de Gaia), which broadcast between 2001 and 2004 and was replaced by RTPN, Radiotelevisão Portuguesa's news channel.

+In 2011, it entered into a partnership with FC Porto and has, ever since, operated as a general regional channel with a strong emphasis on the club’s activities.

 History

 The creation of Porto Canal was first mooted in June 2004, shortly after the former NTV was retooled into RTPN.
 The channel was led by NTV's former administrator Bruno de Carvalho, in association with executives from two local production companies: Daniel Deusdado from Farol de Ideias and José Miguel Cadilhe from Filbox.

+On November 1, 2006, the channel started broadcasting on analog, and began broadcasting a 24-hour schedule.

 In July 2010, Porto Canal launched three new delegations in Mirandela, Arcos de Valdevez and Penafiel, and in the beginning of 2011, three more in Guimarães, Braga and Vila Real.

-In March 2011, Porto Canal announced a partnership with Portuguese sports club F.C.
-Porto.
-In August 2011, F.C.
-Porto assumed the management of Porto Canal, launching two new F.C.
-Porto related programs, Flash Porto and Somos Porto.
-Porto Canal also broadcasts live full matches of the F.C.
-Porto teams of football (only FC Porto B home games), basketball, handball and roller hockey.
+In March 2011, Porto Canal announced a partnership with Portuguese sports club FC Porto.
+In August 2011, FC Porto assumed the management of Porto Canal, launching two new FC Porto related programs, Flash Porto and Somos Porto.
+Porto Canal also broadcasts live full matches of the FC Porto teams of football (only FC Porto B home games), basketball, handball, roller hockey, futsal, women's football and women's volleyball.

 In June 2019, FC Porto was sentenced to pay a €2 million fine for publishing and manipulating illegally obtained Benfica emails on Porto Canal.
 Related to that, in June 2023, the club's director of communication, Francisco J. Marques, was sentenced to a ten-month suspended prison sentence for aggravated violation of private correspondence or telecommunications and to a one-year and two months suspended prison sentence for offense to a collective person.
 Porto Canal's contents director, Diogo Faria, received a nine-month suspended prison sentence for violation of private correspondence or telecommunications.
 Both persons were also sentenced to pay a €10,000 compensation to Luís Filipe Vieira.
 Júlio Magalhães, the channel's former director, was absolved of all accusations.

+On November 26, 2025, ERC approved the conversion from a generalist channel to a sports channel, with the conversion taking place in January 2026.
+The channel announced that it would cease having its generalist output because of decreasing ratings and lack of revenue, making the existing model unsustainable.
+In conjunction, it was announced that it would leave Senhora da Hora, where the channel has been since its inception, and move all of its operations to Estádio do Dragão.
+Some of its former staff had left to other channels and media outlets in the wake of the decision.